deargle/deargle.github.io/_security_assignments/lab_security_onion.md

 # Part 2: Examining PCAP Files

 In this section, you’ll examine the network traffic for a Windows VM that browsed to a compromised website that in turn referred the Windows VM to a server that delivered malware to the Windows VM.
 You’ll use Squert and Wireshark to investigate these events.

+1. Ensure that a IDS signature rule 2000419 is enabled.

+    The following steps in this lab rely on a snort rule being enabled in securityonion that will be tripped by a windows EXE being downloaded over a non-standard HTTP port.
+Downloading executables is a normal part of using operating systems, but perhaps not so much in a corporate environment where employees shouldn't be downloading executable files onto their machines.

+    The signature rule we want to enable is [2000419](https://doc.emergingthreats.net/bin/view/Main/2000419).
+This signature is in a list of rules downloaded by PulledPork, which securityonion uses to manage IDS rules.
+Ensure that it is enabled by adding it sid 2000419 is enabled, even if it is default-disabled in downloaded rule sets, by adding this id to a pulledpork config file:

+        sudo bash
+        echo 1:2000419 >> /etc/nsm/pulledpork/enablesid.conf
+        rule-update

+    Examine the rule at the link above.
+When this rule is triggered, it will write "ET POLICY PE EXE or DLL Windows file download" or "ET POLICY PE EXE or DLL Windows file download Non-HTTP", depending on the rule version in use.

 1. Navigate to the `/data/cases/` directory, where `case.pcap` is found (available [here](https://daveeargle.com/class/cu/mgmt4250/case.pcap) if you don't already have it).
 Run the following command.